Denbigh Alliance Multi Academy Trust logo

 Contact Information

-Mrs E Thompson – thompsone@denbigh.net Mrs M Milo – milom@denbigh.net
+Mrs E Thompson on thompsone@denbigh.netMrs M Milo on milom@denbigh.net

-Ms J Saunders – saundersj@denbigh.net Miss M Tarazona-Bosch – tarazonaboschm@denbigh.net
+Miss J Saunders on saundersj@denbigh.netMiss M Tarazona-Bosch on tarazonaboschm@denbigh.net

 Faculty Introduction

-At Denbigh School we are in the fortunate position to offer teaching in French, Spanish and German.
-You and your child give a preference for the language you wish to study prior to starting Denbigh School.
-As it forms part of the EBacc, most students will continue to study a language in Years 10 and 11.
+At Denbigh School we are in the fortunate position of offering three languages – French, Spanish and German.
+You and your child give a preference for the language they wish to study prior to starting Denbigh School.
+As it forms part of the EBacc, most students will continue to successfully study a language in Years 10 and 11.
+Students are entered for the Pearson Edexcel exams.
+Languages are a core part of the curriculum at Denbigh and GCSE outcomes are consistently strong.
+Additionally, assistance can be given for other languages at GCSE level; every year we enter students for a number of home languages in students’ own native language.

 Learning a language is vital.
 Only 6% of the world’s population speaks English as a native language.